kubauth/kubauth-doc/docs/50-kubernetes-integration/140-workstation-setup.md

   refreshTokenLifespan: 30m0s
 ```

-- On initial login, the server grant a token with a lifespan of `1mn`, and a renewal token
+- On initial login, the server grants a token with a lifespan of 1 minute and a refresh token.
-- During this minute, all operation will be performed without OIDC interaction.
+- During this minute, all operations are performed without OIDC interaction.
-- After this duration, if the refresh token is not expired, the API server use it to get a new token of `1mn` and a new refresh token.
+- After this duration, if the refresh token has not expired, the API server uses it to obtain a new 1-minute token and a new refresh token.

-As a result, in this configuration, the session will expire after `30mn` of inactivity.
+As a result, in this configuration, the session will expire after 30 minutes of inactivity.

-## logout
+## Logout

-If you need to cancel a session before this timeout (For example to login under another account), you can issue the following command:
+If you need to cancel a session before this timeout (for example, to log in as a different user), you can issue the following command:

 ```
 kc logout
 ```

-This will perform two actions:
+This performs two actions:

-- Cleanup the local storage.
+- Cleans up the local storage.
-- Launch a browser on the Kubauth OIDC server end of session endpoint, to cleanup eventual SSO session.
+- Launches a browser to the Kubauth OIDC server's end-of-session endpoint to clear any SSO session.

-!!! notes
+!!! note

-    If you remember the usage of `kc logout` in the [SSO chapter](../30-user-guide/140-sso.md#logout), you may notice there is no more <br>`--issuerURL` nor `--clientId` option.
-    This because the `kc` command fetch these information from your local kubernetes config file.
+    If you recall the usage of `kc logout` in the [SSO chapter](../30-user-guide/140-sso.md#logout), you may notice there is no longer a `--issuerURL` or `--clientId` option.
+This is because the `kc` command fetches this information from your local Kubernetes config file.

-## Granting rights using k8s RBAC
+## Granting Rights Using Kubernetes RBAC

 Let's say we want the user `john` to have full admin rights on the cluster.

-First, we will include it in a group `cluster-admin`
+First, we will add them to a `cluster-admin` group:

 ```{ .bash .copy }
 kubectl apply -f - <<EOF